jeslaspravin/CoPaT/ReadMe.md

 ```

 ## Platform architecture support
-I have run a few test cases in `x64` arch.
-However It should be fine in `x86` as well.
-I am not sure about `arm`
+I have run a few test cases in the `x64` arch.
+However, It should be fine in `x86` as well.
+I am not sure about the `arm`
-(I do not have much knowledge in that architecture)
+(I do not have much knowledge of that architecture)

 # Usage
 ```cpp
 template <typename RetType, typename BasePromiseType, bool EnqAtInitialSuspend, EJobThreadType EnqueueInThread, EJobPriority Priority>
 class JobSystemTaskType;
 ```
-Above *Awaitable* type is the main coroutine return type for this job system.
+The above *Awaitable* type is the main coroutine return type for this job system.

 - `RetType` - What type will `co_await` on this object will return to awaiter
 - `BasePromiseType` - can take `JobSystemPromiseBase` or `JobSystemPromiseBaseMC`.
-Once this coroutine job reaches `final_suspend` all the awaiters awaiting on this job will be resumed.
+Once this coroutine job reaches `final_suspend` all the awaiters awaiting this job will be resumed.
-    * `JobSystemPromiseBase` for jobs which can be awaited in only one other coroutine
+    * `JobSystemPromiseBase` for jobs that can be awaited in only one other coroutine
     * `JobSystemPromiseBaseMC` for jobs which can be awaited by more than one coroutines
 - `EnqAtInitialSuspend` - As the name suggests.
-Jobs with this `true` will be enqueued to job system automatically at `initial_suspend`, The thread to which it will be enqueued depends on next enum `EnqueueInThread`. while `false` means this job will start executing in current thread synchronously until it is manually switched in the middle.
+Jobs with this `true` will be enqueued to the job system automatically at `initial_suspend`, The thread to which it will be enqueued depends on the next enum `EnqueueInThread`. while `false` means this job will start executing in the current thread synchronously until it is manually switched in the middle.
-- `EnqueueInThread` - This value must be a valid enum of thread type to which this just must be queued to.
+- `EnqueueInThread` - This value must be a valid enum of thread type to which the job must queue.
+- `Priority` - Specifies the priority of the job.
+Possible values are `Critical`, `Normal`, and `Low`

 ### Example
 ```cpp